TeknooSoftware/states/docs/howto/behavior.md

-#Uni Alteri - States library - Behavior
+#Teknoo Software - States library - Behavior

 This library is built on three features, added in PHP 5.4 and 5.6, updated in PHP 7 :